jeka-dev/protobuf-plugin/README.md

 ### Command line only

-You can invoke this plugin from command line on a Jeka project that does not declare it.
+You can invoke this plugin from command line on a Jeka project without declaring it.

 To compile .poto files
 `jeka @dev.jeka.plugins:protobuf:[version] protobuf#compile`